‘Greatest Champions League semifinal’: Players, fans react to PSG vs Bayern

 A football match that produced five goals in the first half, four more in the second, and delivered the most exhilarating end-to-end action seen in recent years is being hailed as the greatest UEFA Champions League semifinal of all time.

-Even before kickoff, the Paris Saint-Germain vs Bayern Munich semifinal on Tuesday was predicted to be a goalfest but experts and fans have been left dumbfounded by the quality of football that bookended those nine goals.
+Even before kickoff, the Paris Saint-Germain vs Bayern Munich semifinal on Tuesday was predicted to be a goalfest, but experts and fans have been left dumbfounded by the quality of football that bookended those nine goals.

 Recommended Storieslist of 4 items